 Though Detroit is still far and away Michigan's biggest metro area, the population of the city itself has been shrinking for decades.
-In 1950, Detroit was home to 1.8 million people, a number that has dropped to around 673,000 today.
+In 1950, Detroit was home to 1.8 million people, but today there are only around 673,000.

 A booming auto industry made Detroit a great place to live and work, but the industry's decline hurt the region's economy.
 The local unemployment rate is typically one of the highest among the country's largest metro areas.

-Although some areas of Detroit are being revitalized and luxury condos are going up, many area residents are still eager to load up a moving van and say goodbye.
+Although some parts of Detroit are being revitalized and luxury condos are going up, many area residents are still eager to load up a moving van and hit the road.

-Some people who live here will readily tell you that Milwaukee is a place of sharp economic divisions, with wealthy people who are extremely rich and poor people who live in extreme poverty.
+Some people who live in Milwaukee will readily tell you it's a place of sharp economic divisions, with wealthy people who are super-rich and poor people who live in extreme poverty.

-In middle-income and poor neighborhoods, Milwaukee lacks public transportation and decent public schools.
-These factors make it hard for anyone who doesn't already have money to have a high quality of life here.
+In middle- and low-income neighborhoods, Milwaukee lacks public transportation and decent schools.
+Those factors make it hard for anyone who doesn't already have money to have a high quality of life.

-Millennials are most affected by the area's financial disparities and are now inclined to look to Chicago for a better way of life.
-If you're considering relocating, see what your monthly mortgage payment would be.
+Millennials are most affected by the area's financial disparities and are now inclined to look to Chicago.
+If you're considering a relocation from your current city, see what your monthly mortgage payment would be.

 Housing costs are going into the stratosphere in the Mile High City.
 They're rising faster than wages, as new luxury homes pop up and push housing values higher across the metro area.

-Redfin says homes are selling for an average $370,000, and even at those levels they're on the market an average of just 25 days.
+Redfin says the average home sells for $450,000 and is on the market just 12 days.
 Denver homeowners who want to sell and get out are most often considering Seattle.